richardribeiro1/richardribeiro1/README.md

 - Dreaming about working with programming
 - I already know the basics of OOP and have been programming C++ (Arduino) and Java (Android).
 - Learning Kotlin for Android Development.
-- Actually working with PLC's Siemens with Ladder, STL, FDB languages.
+- Actually working with PLC's Siemens with Ladder, FDB, SCL and STL languages.
 So I work with a programming.
 A different kind of programming.
 - Actually studying by myself to learn the basics of programming.
 My objective is learning basic things like HTML, CSS and Kotlin.
 - I want to learning how to use Android Studio and VSCode.
 - I have some experience working with CorelDRAW and Photoshop and this actually helps me develop good interfaces.